collapsedonion/O-Language/O-Language-documentation/ORDER_AND_CYCLES.md

 ## Order structures

 ### IF
-"if" blocks excepts boolean value, and if it's "true" evaluates it's "body", if "false" gives control to next else block
+"if" blocks excepts boolean value, and if it's "true" evaluates it's "body", if "false" gives control to next "else" block

 Description
 ```